stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-In one job, in one job-- I need to talk about this. __[Ben laughs]__ In one job that I got directly out of university because they were like, "Ooh, you're young and stupid," was one of these ones where they were like, "Oh, there's a government scheme where you can get insulation put in the walls of your house."
+In one job, in one job-- I need to talk about this. __[Ben laughs]__ In one job that I got directly out of university because they were like, "Ooh, you're young and stupid", was one of these ones where they were like, "Oh, there's a government scheme where you can get insulation put in the walls of your house".
 And that's a real thing that happens because the government wants people to have insulated houses.
-The thing is though what you need to do is send somebody who has a *bloody clue* what they're doing to your house to check if you should have it rather than giving a drill to an idiot and saying, "Drill into this stranger's wall."
+The thing is though, what you need to do is send somebody who has a *bloody clue* what they're doing to your house to check if you should have it rather than giving a drill to an idiot and saying, "drill into this stranger's wall".
 And people let me do it!
 And looking back on it, A) I shouldn't have done it, and B) people should not have let me into their house!
 I clearly had no idea what I was doing!
-Anyway, that's just something that shocks me like once a week, I remember that was my job __[Ben laughs]__ while I was like, you know, twenty, and think, "Why was any of that the case?"
+Anyway, that's just something that shocks me, like, once a week, I remember that was my job __[Ben laughs]__ while I was, like, you know, twenty, and think, "Why was any of that the case?"

 #### BEN